DIVICODER/gemconnect-lib-/README.md

 This library was not built from assumptions.
 Every error message inside GemConnect was collected from real beginner projects — PDF summarizer, chatbot, image describer, audio transcriber.
 Each scary error was faced, documented, and translated into a simple message.

----

-*GemConnect v1.0 — Built from real beginner mistakes, for real beginners.*
+**GemConnect v1.0 — Built from real beginner mistakes, for real beginners.**